Architlall/TDOC-Esolang/README.md

 ## Step 0 : Basics

-### An overview to STL and its concepts :
+### An overview of STL and its concepts :

 The Standard Template Library (STL) is a set of C++ template classes to provide common programming data structures and functions such as lists, stacks, arrays, etc. It is a library of container classes, algorithms, and iterators.
 It is a generalized library and so, its components are parameterized.

 Containers or container classes store objects and data.
 Each container contains some inbuilt functions that help in operating on the containers and manipulating them to store as well modify data in it.
-These containers work as parameterized template classes, which are called from the library appropriately when required, lets look at 2 main examples of containers which are being used in our project :
+These containers work as parameterized template classes, which are called from the library appropriately when required, lets look at 2 main examples of containers that are being used in our project :

-1. Vectors : Vectors are same as dynamic arrays with the ability to resize itself automatically when an element is inserted or deleted, with their storage being handled automatically by the container.
+1. Vectors: Vectors are the same as dynamic arrays with the ability to resize themselves automatically when an element is inserted or deleted, with their storage being handled automatically by the container.
 Vector elements are placed in contiguous storage so that they can be accessed and traversed using iterators.
 In vectors, data is inserted at the end.
 Inserting at the end takes differential time, as sometimes there may be a need of extending the array.
 Removing the last element takes only constant time because no resizing happens.

 For example :

 ```cpp

     vector<_datatype> _variablename;